Trying to decide between the 6.5 Grendel and .308 Winchester cartridges? Here’s what you need to know about them.

 Do you primarily hunt medium sized game like whitetail deer, feral hogs, or black bear at ranges within 200 yards?
 Both cartridges will absolutely get the job done if you do your part and there isn’t a gigantic difference between them ballistically inside of 300 yards.

-Are you looking for a the better cartridge for long range hunting for game like mule deer or pronghorn in open country where you might need to take a shot at several hundred yards?
+Are you looking for the better cartridge for long range hunting for game like mule deer or pronghorn in open country where you might need to take a shot at several hundred yards?
 The .308 Winchester has a flatter trajectory, will drift a little bit less in the wind, and carries significantly more energy out past 200 yards.

 Do you want a hunting cartridge that’s well suited for caribou, moose, elk, eland, kudu, or red stag hunting?
 I consider both to be a little on the light side, but the .308 Winchester is clearly the better choice for most hunters because it shoots heavier and larger diameter bullets that carry much more kinetic energy downrange.

 Do you prefer to use a semi-automatic rifle for hunting or for personal defense?
 Both will absolutely work in this role.
 The 6.5 Grendel is available in the AR-15 platform, which is smaller and lighter.
 It also recoils less, which makes it easier to get back on target for a follow up shot.
-However, which the 6.5 Grendel is certainly powerful enough to get the job done, the .308 Winchester hits significantly harder and it’s the better choice for someone who wants a true “battle rifle.”
+However, while the 6.5 Grendel is certainly powerful enough to get the job done, the .308 Winchester hits significantly harder and it’s the better choice for someone who wants a true “battle rifle.”